slowkow/soy-rtms/README.md

-% Computational analysis of retrotransposon-associated minisatellite DNAs in the soybean genome
+# Computational analysis of retrotransposon-associated minisatellite DNAs in the soybean genome

-% Kamil Slowikowski
-% January 24, 2012
+January 25, 2012

 # Introduction

-This document describes the steps required to reproduce the analysis in the following paper:
+This document describes the steps required to reproduce the computational analysis described in the following paper:

 * Mogil LM, Slowikowski K, Laten HM (2011).
 Computational and experimental analyses of retrotransposon-associated minisatellite DNAs in the soybean genome.
-BMC Bioinformatics.
+BMC Bioinformatics, in press.

-Download the project from github: <https://github.com/slowkow/soy-rtms>

-You can follow along as I describe all commands, scripts and outputs.
+You can follow along as I describe all commands, scripts, and outputs.
 If you do follow along, make sure you `cd` to `soy-rtms` before executing any of the commands.

-Alternatively, you can simply run `make` like so:
+Alternatively, you can simply run `make all` to run the whole analysis:

     cd soy-rtms
     make all

-Note that the entire analysis can be generated from a small number of files and empty directories:
+The entire analysis can be generated from a small number of files and empty directories:

     soy-rtms/
         bin/